Pac-12 Conference Men's Soccer Coach of the Year

-The Pac-12 Conference Men's Soccer Coach of the Year is an annual award given to the best head coach in the Pac-12 Conference during the NCAA Division I men's soccer season.
-The award has been given since 2000.
+The Pac-12 Conference Men's Soccer Coach of the Year is a currently dormant annual award given to the best head coach in the Pac-12 Conference during the NCAA Division I men's soccer season.
+The award was first presented in 2000, and continued until the conference's collapse after the 2023 season.
+Pac-12 men's soccer will resume in 2026, with legacy full member Oregon State, plus incoming full members Gonzaga and San Diego State, joined by four new affiliates from the Big West Conference.

 Kevin Grimes has won the award five times.